 The answer is to put the match in the lemon slice so it stands up vertically on the plate.
 Then light it and put the glass over it.
 As the match consumes the oxygen in the glass, it will suck the surrounding water into the glass.

 20. Holding water

 Finally, we reach the end of our brainteasers for engineers.
 Still with us?
 Bravo.

-So there you go, a selection of some interview brainteasers for engineers and classic riddles.
+So there you go, a selection of some interview brainteasers for engineers, along with classic riddles.
 Could you answer them all?
 Good for you.
 Do you have any favorites you'd like to share?